jlpopken/QTP-course-in-a-box/modules/start/_posts/2000-01-01-about-this-course.markdown

 #What will you need?

 --------------------------------------------------------------------------------
-This lab is meant to be both training and a reference.
+This lab is meant to be both training and a quick reference.
+The videos will walk you through the topic and the text/screenshots can be a quick cheat sheet.

-1. In order to complete the exercises, you will need access to QTP or UFT and it's sample application Flight.
+1. In order to follow along, you will need access to QTP or UFT and it's sample application Flight.

-2. I recommend you watch the videos (in HD) and try to follow along.
+2. I recommend you watch the videos fullscreen (in HD) and try to follow along as you can.

 3. The goal of this lab is to help you understand how to script flexible, automated tests using QTP/UFT.